MI-DPLA/combine-docker/docs/combine_version_change_log_0_1_11-SNAPSHOT.md

-## COMBINE-DOCKER v0.11.1-SNAPSHOT change log
+## COMBINE-DOCKER v0.11.2-SNAPSHOT change log

 These changes have not been tested against a Windows install.

 Changes in this code are mostly targeted at improving the installation documentation and installation scripts on Linux.
-Ubuntu 20.04 is the platform that was used for testing.
+The installer has been tested on Ubuntu Server 22.04 and Ubuntu Server 20.04.

 The LIVY release changed from 0.6.0-incubating to 0.7.0-incubating.